Data analysis related to the Tor blocking events in Belarus from 2020-2021

 archive (87 MB uncompressed) containing only the information we need.

-This is much faster (1-2 minutes on my device) and requires much less
+This is much faster (1-2 minutes on my device).

 Full results will be available in the output file, and the relevant